Donate Time

 Job Description

 We love having groups come through to volunteer at our Hub in Avondale.
-The best time to come is from 12 - 4 when our fresh foods have just come off the trucks and are ready to sort.
-We can accommodate groups of 6 - 30 people.
-You'll laugh, get your hands dirty, and go through about 1 tonne of fresh produce and goods that are fit to eat, cook, or compost.
+The volunteer session runs from 11:45am - 3:15pm.
+We can accommodate groups upto 15 people.
+You'll laugh, get your hands dirty, and go through over 1 tonne of fresh produce and goods that are fit to eat, cook, or compost.
 Every kg of food we save from landfill can make three meals for someone who needs them.

 Criteria